 And finally, date and time tbc The Films of Ridley Scott – with Ridley Scott.

-09/02/2021·Comments Off on ‘Made in Britain’ Video Journalism Opportunity launched – apply by 1st March 2021
+‘Made in Britain’ Video Journalism Opportunity launched – apply by 1st March 2021

-Northern Film + Media/Tees Valley Screen have contacted Creative Darlington recently to advise of a *NEW*Video Journalism Trainee Placement Scheme they are launching in partnership with The Guardian.
+Northern Film + Media/Tees Valley Screen have contacted Creative Darlington recently to advise of a *NEW* Video Journalism Trainee Placement Scheme they are launching in partnership with The Guardian.

 Applications are open to select a talented storyteller from the Tees Valley region who will take part in a paid, 12 week part time training programme and join a specialist video unit.
 The candidate will receiving training from a local mentor alongside video producers and journalists at the Guardian and will create a short documentary film for their collaborative community video project Made in Britain.